-Whether you need new lighting fixtures installed or need repairs, call Art Plumbing, AC & Electric!
+Whether you need new lighting fixtures installed or need repairs, call Art Plumbing, Air Conditioning & Electric!
 Our team is here for all your indoor lighting needs.
 Our electrical services have been trusted by the residents of South Florida since 1983.
 Our electricians are highly trained to handle even the most complex projects.
 Moreover, they’re well equipped to meet your electrical issues with practical solutions.

 For questions about our commercial and residential services, give us a call at 561-391-1048 today!